-One of Monkey’s favorite things are paper airplanes.
-Any time she has a piece of paper, she turns it into an airplane.
-For this engineering project and STEM activities, we decided to take her love of making paper airplanes and make it educational.
-The paper plate engineering challenge is a fun way to test kids’ design skills and makes a wonderful introduction to engineering activities for kids.
+One of my kids’ favorite things are paper airplanes.
+Any time my kids get a piece of loose paper, they try to turn it into airplane.
+For this engineering project, we decided to take their love of making paper airplanes and make it educational.

-- Paper airplane-making book (this is the one we used)
+- Paper airplane book (this is the one we used)

 Monkey looked at the plane designs in the book and decided which she wanted to attempt to make.
 In our book, some of the planes were a little challenging for her (8 years old), so she did need a bit of help making some designs.

 Step 2: Choose a Paper for Your Plane

 Decide which planes you want to make out of which paper.
 We used computer paper for some and construction paper for others.